ruiking04/COCA/README.md

 The implementation uses the [Merlion](https://opensource.salesforce.com/Merlion/v1.1.0/tutorials.html) and the [Tsaug](https://tsaug.readthedocs.io/en/stable/notebook/Examples%20of%20augmenters.html) libraries.

 ## Abstract
-> The accumulation of time-series data and the absence of labels make time-series Anomaly Detection (AD) a selfsupervised deep learning task.
+> The accumulation of time-series data and the absence of labels make time-series Anomaly Detection (AD) a self-supervised deep learning task.
 > Single-normality-assumptionbased methods, which reveal only a certain aspect of the whole normality, are incapable of tasks involved with a
 > large number of anomalies.
 Specifically, Contrastive Learning (CL) methods distance negative pairs, many of which consist of both normal
 > samples, thus reducing the AD performance.
 Existing multi-normality-assumption-based methods are usually two-staged, firstly pre-training